 5 Types Of Yoga | Why Yoga Is Important

 There are different types of yoga and it can be tough to figure out the particular style, which is right for you and your yoga practice.

 Most forms of yoga are basically based on some basic yoga postures (which are also called asanas).

 Though, the experience of one style can be completely different than another.

 So here, I outlined the 5 most common and popular forms of yoga, along with their essential features to make it easier for you to know where to begin.

 Hatha Yoga :

-Hatha Yoga is the type which is normally practiced in modern society.
-The word “hatha” is usually translated from Sanskrit as “sun and moon”.
+Hatha Yoga is the type that is normally practiced in modern society.
+The word “Hatha” is usually translated from Sanskrit as “sun and moon”.

 ‘Ha’ signifies sun energy and ‘tha’ signifies moon energy.
 Balancing the active sun energy and the more calming moon energy is the ultimate aim of practicing hatha yoga.